cacarun/TeslaCamPlayer/README.md

 English | [简体中文](README_CN.md)

 A modern, browser-based viewer for your TeslaCam footage.
 Play all four camera angles (Front, Back, Left, Right) simultaneously with a sleek and intuitive interface.
+Now available as a **desktop application**!

 ![Screenshot](./src/imgs/home.png)